pySourceSDK/ValveVMF/README.md

 ## Usage

-Here's a few example usage of valveVmf
+Here's a few example usage of ValveVMF

 ### Parsing